Bondzeal/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions sets mode of "hello" file same as "olleh" mode.
 11-directories_permissions adds execute permission to all subdirectories of current directory for all.
 12-directory_permissions creates a directory called "my_dir" with permission 751.
 13-change_group consists of a script that changes the group owner.
+100-change_owner_and_group changes owner and group owner